twinko-ai/discopilot/README.md

 3. Choose a location (AWS Region) close to you
 4. Select "Linux/Unix" platform
 5. Choose "Ubuntu 24.04 LTS" as the blueprint
-6. Select the $3.50/month plan (1 vCPU, 512MB RAM)
-7. Name your instance (e.g., "discopilot")
-8. Click "Add launch script" and paste the content of `scripts/deployment/lightsail_launch.sh`
+6. Click "Add launch script" and paste the content of `scripts/deployment/lightsail_launch.sh`
+7. Use default SSH key or create a new one
+8. Enable automatic snapshots
+9. Select network type
+10. Select the instance plan like $5/month
+11. Name your instance (e.g., "discopilot")
-9. Click "Create instance"
+12. Click "Create instance"

 After the instance is created: